azkiflay/ansible/README.md

   [azkiflay_host]
   192.168.0.11
 ```

-Then, we can use the ad hoc command below to check connectivity of the controller to a managed host.
-Note the *-i*, *-m*, and *-u* options are used to specify the inventory file at the controller, the command to execute, and a user name at the managed host, respectively.
+# Ad Hoc Commands to Changes on Managed Hosts
+The whole point of automation using Ansible is to realize a change of state at the managed hosts.
+Restarting a server, creating users, copying files are examples of such changes of state, all of which can be implemented using ad hoc tasks or playbooks.

+Considering the hosts defined in the *inventory.ini* file earlier, let us utilize ad hoc commands to check connectivity of the controller to the managed host.
+The following two commands do just that.
 ```bash
   ansible -i inventory.ini myname_host -m ping -u myname ansible -i inventory.ini azkiflay_host -m ping -u azkiflay
 ```
+ Note the *-i*, *-m*, and *-u* options are used to specify the inventory file at the controller, the command to execute, and a user name at the managed host, respectively.

 Figure 4 shows the results of the ad hoc ansible tasks above.
 The ping results indicate that the controller can reach both hosts successfully.
 <p align="center">
   <img src="figures/ansible_ad_hoc_ping.png" width="600" height="400"/>